Flood Damage Restoration

 Council was successful with Betterment funding applications for five (5) major sites, which were nominated as Council’s highest priority sites.
 These successful sites are below:

-• Commodity Court, Dalby – Road Reconstruction including an upgrading pavement incorporating drainage geotextiles to increase the resilience of this asset.
+• Commodity Court, Dalby – Road Reconstruction including an upgrading pavement incorporating pavement geotextiles to increase the resilience of this asset.

-• Giligulgul Road, Wandoan - Culvert Upgrade – replacing the older 2 x RCP pipes with larger RCBCs to increase flood immunity and resilience of this site.
+• Giligulgul Road, Wandoan - Culvert Upgrade – replacing the older 2 x RCP pipes with larger RCBCs (box culverts) to increase flood immunity and resilience of this site.

 • Sandalwood Avenue West, Dalby - Floodway Upgrade – upgrading the bitumen sealed floodway to a concrete floodway to increase the resilience of this site.

-• Springvale Road, Dalby - Floodway Upgrade – upgrading the existing bitumen sealed invert floodway to a concrete floodway with under road drainage (RCBCs) to improve flood immunity and resilience of this site.
+• Springvale Road, Dalby - Floodway Upgrade – upgrading the existing bitumen sealed invert floodway to a concrete floodway with under road drainage (RCBCs - box culverts) to improve flood immunity and resilience of this site.

 • Wilds Road, Dalby – Multiple Floodway Upgrades – upgrading multiple existing invert bitumen floodways to either invert asphalt or concrete floodways to improve resilience of these sites.

 The civil designs for these sites are underway, with the construction works to be delivered by either Council’s internal Works crews or civil contractors.
-These sites are anticipated to be completed in 2024.
+These sites are anticipated to be completed in the first half of 2025.

 Preparing for future flood events